-Perth, the only capital city on Australia’s west coast, is not only beautiful: it’s fun, friendly and typically Aussie — you could say it has a great “Perthonality!”
+Perth, the only capital city on Australia’s west coast, is not only beautiful but it’s also fun, friendly and typically Aussie.
+In fact, you could say it has a great personality.

-As someone who grew up in Sydney, and has lived in other amazing cities such as New York, Portland (Oregon), London and Taipei, I was surprised to find myself moving to this much quieter place on the other side of Australia.
-I admit this was not my intended plan, but with our international borders closed for a year already, I decided to travel as far away as I could legally go.
+As someone who grew up in Sydney and has lived in other amazing cities including New York, Portland, Ore., London and Taipei, Taiwan, I was surprised to find myself moving to this much place on the other side of Australia.
+This was not my intended plan, but when the pandemic closed our international borders, I decided to travel as far away as I could legally go.
 Western Australia — four times the size of Texas and 20 times bigger than England — was the next best thing to exploring a new country.

-The capital, Perth, is one of the most isolated in the world.
-With a population exceeding two million people, there’s no city of similar size that’s so remote.
+The capital, Perth, is one of the most isolated in the world. its population exceeds 2 million people; there’s no city of similar size that’s as remote.
 Sydney is more than 2,000 miles away.
-It’s closer, quicker and cheaper to fly to Bali than Australia’s east coast.
+It’s closer, quicker and cheaper to fly to Bali than to Australia’s east coast.
 Even the nearest Australian city of at least 100,000 people (Adelaide) is 1,300 miles away.

 After a while, I agreed.
-I had to let go of my life as an “east coaster”, so I settled into a seaside studio in Fremantle, near the cruise port.
-In the back of my mind, perhaps I chose this location as a reminder of all the cruising I was missing.
+I had to let go of my life as an “east coaster,” so I settled into a seaside studio in Fremantle, near the cruise port.
+Perhaps I chose this location as a reminder of all the cruising I was missing.

 If you’re lucky enough to be cruising on an itinerary that visits Perth, take note of some of my favorite pastimes here.

-‘Freo’, 13 miles south of Perth’s city centre, is a laidback community of cafes, small bars, pubs, markets and independent stores owned by locals, with a bit of a hippie vibe.
-It was established around the Round House Prison, built in 1830, an essential stop of any itinerary (entry is by gold coin donation).
+‘Freo’, 13 miles south of Perth’s city center, is a laid-back community of cafes, small bars, pubs, markets and independent, locally owned stores with a bit of a hippie vibe.
+It was established around the Round House Prison, opened in 1831, an essential stop of any itinerary.

 The larger, convict-built Fremantle Prison, a UNESCO World Heritage Site, now houses a YHA and a gallery of art by incarcerated prisoners, with jail-themed movies screened outdoors in summer (imagine watching Shawshank Redemption next to old, spooky cells).
 Tours of the underground tunnels are available, and a night tour by torchlight reveals ghastly stories of executions gone wrong.

 Personally, I’d rather get my kicks from a cocktail.
-Some of my favourite bars are within walking distance including the Republic of Fremantle, where they make the gin from scratch using verdelho grapes from the neighboring Swan Valley wine region.
-They gin is created in an on-site copper still, which looks like a contraption out of Willy Wonka’s Chocolate Factory.
+Some of my favorite bars are within walking distance including the Republic of Fremantle, where they make the gin from scratch using verdelho grapes from the neighboring Swan Valley wine region.
+The gin is created in an on-site copper still, which looks like a contraption out of Willy Wonka’s Chocolate Factory.

 To drink and dine beachside, Bathers Beach House is three steps from the sand.
 Deck chairs and lounges can be reserved online, with food and drinks delivered by waiters.